bwarren2/makeitgo/content/posts/tinycat.md

 [Copilot](https://aws.github.io/copilot-cli/) is the new hotness from AWS.
 It's the successor to the `ecs-cli` command line tool, and has much better developer ergonomics.
 It is still in very active development, so it's not "done", but it's a great place to get our feet wet with serverless container-based deployments.

 Get started with `copilot init` and make a load-balaced service.
-(The prompts are guided and there are like 5 of them, be not afraid.)
-Make sure to serve on port 8000, because that is what we are doing.
+(The prompts are guided and there are like 5 of them, be not afraid.
+We saw it [last time]({{< ref "fargate.md" >}}))  Make sure to serve on port 8000, because that is what we are doing.
 DON'T deploy to a test environment yet; we need to make some customizations.

 In the generated `manifest.yml`, fix the healthcheck URI to use the one we just made and use the right settings var:
 {{< highlight yaml>}}